JulianAburrow/ManufacturerManagerWebAPI/README.md

 # NB

 Some tests are not yet working correctly.
 They pass when run in isolation but fail when run as part of a batch.
 Still trying to figure out why...

+Tests are currently incomplete - working on this too.